Shah Mir: Early Service

 Shah Mir arrived in Kashmir in 1313 along with his family, during the reign of Suhadeva (1301–1320), whose service he entered.
 In subsequent years, through his tact and ability Shah Mir rose to prominence and became one of the most important personalities of his time.

+Annemarie Schimmel suggests that Shah Mir belonged to a family from Swat which accompanied the sage Mir Sayyid Ali Hamadani, and were associated with the Kubrawiya, a Sufi group active in Kashmir.
 During the reign of Suhadeva, a Tatar chief by the name of Zulju invaded Kashmir and ravaged it.
 Suhadeva fled the country and his general Ramachandra occupied the throne.
-In the confusion Rinchan, sought the aid of various generals, including Shah Mir, and caused an internal uprising, seizing the throne.
-He married Kota Rani, the daughter of Ramachandra.
+In the confusion, an exiled Ladakhi prince in Kashmir, Rinchan, sought the aid of various generals, including Shah Mir, and led an internal uprising, seizing the throne.
 Rinchan embraced Islam at the hands of the ascetic, Bulbul Shah, and took the Muslim name of Sultan Sadruddin.
-He was later attacked by rebels, and was badly wounded, dying in 1323 A.D.
+He was later attacked by rebels and was badly wounded, dying in 1323.

 Just before his death Sultan Sadruddin summoned his trusted minister, Shah Mir, who had since then risen to some prominence, and put his son, Haider, and wife, Kota Rani, in his care.
 After the death of Sadruddin, Kota Rani married Udayanadeva, the brother of Suhadeva.
 However he was a weak ruler, so nearly all duties associated with governance fell on Kota Rani.